ClonkAndre/PackAndCarry/README.md

-# PackAndCarry
+# Pack & Carry
-This is a mod which adds a custom, more advanced inventory to GTA IV.
+This is a mod which adds a custom, more advanced inventory to GTA IV using the [CustomInventoryIV](https://github.com/ClonkAndre/CustomInventoryIV) library.

+Work in progress.